kneasle/ringing/README.md

 - **Correct**: Monument should always produce compositions which satisfy your requirements, without crashes or unexpected behaviour.
-- **Fast**: Monument should complete most searches in the order of seconds.
-Monument achieves this at the cost of _optimality_: Monument can't guarantee that its compositions are the _best_ (according to your definition of 'good') but instead tries to generate very good compositions as quickly as it can.
+- **Fast**: Monument should complete most searches in the order of seconds to minutes.
+Monument persues this goal at the cost of _optimality_: Monument can't guarantee that its compositions are the _best_ (according to your definition of 'good') but instead tries to generate very good compositions as quickly as it can.